aroccon/MHIT36/README.md

 - Double check cuDecomp building is fine (must be compiled using HPC-SDK)
 - Single folder: contains the single GPU version of the code (see MHIT36 repository for further details), no MPI required.
 - Multi folder: multi GPU version of the code (work in progress).
 Use local.sh or leo.sh to compile and run the code (see porting status above); the multi GPU version relies on cuDecomp for Pencil Transposition and halo exchanges.
+- Autotuning of the multi-GPY version: leave pr=0 and pc=0, cuDecomp will perform an autotuning at the start finding the best decomposition (the only input is the total number of tasks).
+Everything should be automatic in the code (as it is obtained from cuDecomp variable)